Tips for Getting the Most Out of Group Therapy

-Focus on the here-and now, i.e., what’s happening the group (or in your head) at this very moment.
+Focus on the here-and-now, i.e., what’s happening in the group (or in your head) at this very moment.
 What is going on that makes you feel closer or more distant towards others?
 What is happening between the group members?
 Though it may be awkward, try to share these observations with the group, as it can provide the group members important information.

 Get involved and try to be as open as possible.
 It’s okay to not understand.
 It is not expected that you will come up with a brilliant interpretation for others.
 Just be honest, even if it means admitting that you don’t know what is going on.

 Learn to give feedback to others.
 Giving feedback is a skill few of us have learned to do well, yet it can be one of the most effective ways to deepen any relationship.
 Some tips for giving feedback:

 - Be specific about what you’re responding to (particular remark, gesture)

 - Be direct and honest, and provide concrete examples if possible